sempedia/sempedia/README.md

 - 🔭 I’m currently working as Backend Developer (Python / Django).
 - 🌱 I’m currently learning React.
-- 👯 I’m looking to collaborate on all type of projects availeble.
+- 👯 I’m looking to collaborate on all type of projects available.
 - 💡 I try to help anyone that requires assitance in programming as much as my time allows me.
 - 🤔 I’m looking for help with programming in general since I'm always open to learn new stacks.
 - 💬 Ask me about anything but programming is the field I would like to discuss about.